Eating for Healthy Breastfeeding Women/Ngā Kai Totika mā te Ūkaipō

 - Enjoy fresh, well-washed vegetables and fruit or frozen or canned varieties.
 Steaming or microwaving vegetables is best.
 Go easy on butter or margarine.

 - Include vegetables and fruit in a variety of colours.

 - Limit juice and dried fruit intake because these foods have a high sugar content.

-Eat at least six servings per day of vegetables and fruit – at least four servings of vegetables and two servings of fruit.
+Eat at least nine servings per day of vegetables and fruit – at least seven servings of vegetables and two servings of fruit.

 Serving size examples

-- ½ cup cooked vegetables, eg, pūhā, watercress, silverbeet, taro leaves, bok choy, Chinese cabbage, broccoli, cabbage, corn or peas (50–80 g)
+- ½ cup cooked vegetables, eg, pūhā, watercress, silverbeet, taro leaves, bok choy, Chinese cabbage, broccoli, cabbage, corn, carrot or peas (75 g)

 2. Breads and Cereals

 These provide carbohydrates (sugar and starch), fibre, and nutrients such as B vitamins and minerals.